6uoMycop/notes/linux_device_drivers.md

 #### Request Queues
 In the simplest sense, a block request queue is exactly that: a queue of block I/O requests.

+Request queues keep track of outstanding block I/O requests.

 Request queues also implement a plug-in interface that allows the use of multiplex *I/O scheduler* (or *elevators*) to be used.
+An I/O scheduler's job is to present I/O requests to your driver in a way that maximizes performance.
+To this end, most I/O schedulers accumulate a batch of requests, sort them into increasing (or decreasing) block index order, and present the requests to the driver in that order.
+The disk head, when given a sorted list of requests, works its way from one end of the disk to the other, much like a full elevator moves in a single direction until all of its "requests" (people waiting to get off) have been satisfied.
+The 2.6 kernel includes a "deadline scheduler," which makes an effort to ensure that every request is satisfied within a present maximum time.

 The I/O scheduler is also charged with merging adjacent requests.
 When a new I/O request is handed to the scheduler, it searches the queue for requests involving adjacent sectors; if one is found and if the resulting request would not be too large, the two requests are merged.